-- 6.2.
-Each Councillor may be reimbursed for incidental travel expenses incurred while undertaking official business, professional development or attending approved conferences and seminars.
-This includes reimbursement for: - public transport fares - the use of a private vehicle or hire car - parking costs for Council and other meetings - tolls - Cabcharge card or equivalent - documented ride-share programs, such as Uber, where tax invoices can be issued. - 6.3.
-Allowances for the use of a private vehicle will be reimbursed by kilometre at the rate contained in the Local Government (State) Award. - 6.4.
-Councillors seeking to be reimbursed for use of a private vehicle must keep a log book recording the date, distance and purpose of travel being claimed.
+- 6.1 All travel by Councillors should be undertaken using the most direct route and the most practicable and economical mode of transport.
+Councillors should use the Mayoral vehicle where it is available, or a Council pool vehicle, wherever practical for travel on Council business. - 6.2 Each Councillor may be reimbursed for incidental travel expenses incurred while undertaking official business, professional development or attending approved conferences and seminars.
+This includes reimbursement for: - public transport fares - the use of a private vehicle or hire car - parking costs for Council and other meetings - tolls - Cabcharge card or equivalent - documented ride-share programs, such as Uber, where tax invoices can be issued. - 6.3 Allowances for the use of a private vehicle will be reimbursed by kilometre at the rate contained in the Local Government (State) Award. - 6.4 Councillors seeking to be reimbursed for use of a private vehicle must keep a log book recording the date, distance and purpose of travel being claimed.
 Copies of the relevant log book contents must be provided with the claim.